rkdarst/presentation-kickstart/index.rst

   - There is really no reason not to invite the whole world.

+  - HackMD allows silent participation, for example in an office with headphones.

-- Any other site may recommend users to attend our course
+- Any other site may recommend users to attend our courses via:

-  - Only watch, no breakout rooms.
+  - Only watching, no breakout rooms.
   - Make their own Zoom meeting for breakout rooms, no need to coordinate with us.
   - Join our Zoom meeting.

-- Standardize clusters some?
+- For HPC teaching, can we standardize clusters some?

   - Make sensible defaults so that generic examples *will* work across clusters.  *documentation-driver cluster design**.
+  - Even if we don't do this, others can benefit from our course.

 Questions:

-- Generic course or localized?
+- Do we run generic courses or localized?
-- Add in local-specific days in conjunction with generic days?
+- Add in local-specific days in conjunction with generic teaching days?
 - Can we combine even more, internationally?
 - Is CodeRefinery a platform for this?